 From a photography standpoint, this little section of road adjacent to Route 66 was beautiful.
 The exact location is just after the old bridge just after Riverton.
 Note that this isn’t actually Route 66, the photo was taken from the intersection of the route and SE Beasley Road; so the photo itself is of SE Beasley Road.

-Of course, those words can’t really explain what I meant, and I feel were a bit out of context.
+Of course, those words can’t really explain what I meant, and I feel were taken a bit out of context.

 What I meant was that there’s a lot of open space in Oklahoma.
-So, aside from Route 66 stops like the whale, and the museums, there’s a lot of empty space and open road in Oklahoma.
+So, aside from Route 66 attractions like the whale, and the museums, there’s a lot of empty space and open road in Oklahoma.
 That’s not a bad thing, it’s beautiful, and the drive is stunning.
 It’s just a lot of open roads.

 From a photography standpoint, there are lots of photo locations across the prairies.
 However, as we were short on time for this sections, we really had to push to Oklahoma City.